edgelesssys/constellation/docs/versioned_docs/version-2.15/overview/clouds.md

 This firmware is signed by Azure.
 The signature is reflected in the remote-attestation statements of CVMs.
 Thus, the Azure closed-source firmware becomes part of Constellation's trusted computing base (TCB).

+\* Recently, [Azure announced the open source paravisor OpenHCL](https://techcommunity.microsoft.com/blog/windowsosplatform/openhcl-the-new-open-source-paravisor/4273172).
+It's the foundation for fully open source and verifiable CVM firmware.
+Once Azure provides their CVM firmware with reproducible builds based on OpenHCL, (4) switches from *No* to *Yes*.
+Constellation will support OpenHCL based firmware on Azure in the future.

 ## Google Cloud Platform (GCP)